SpicyCookies/cookie_points_service/README.md

 - [x] User can update their own user information when authenticated with a valid JWT token.
 - [x] User can delete their own record.

-## TASK-3 Add Organization and Membership
+## TASK-3 Add Organization and Membership [TODO: Documentation site]
 - [x] Can perform CRUD operations on organization and membership.
 - [x] Can query by name for an organization.
 - [x] Organizations and users can view their memberships.